 - Self-doubt.
 Don’t let self-doubt get in the way.
 It is totally normal to have doubts and fears, but don’t let them overtake you and make decisions based on them.
 What is it that you’re doubting?
 That you won’t be able to hike X miles in a day?
 Then go out and practice on some day hikes to build up your miles.
 That you don’t know how to hang a bear bag or set up your tent?
 Go practice in a state park or local campground or even the back yard.
 That you’ll get hurt?
 Go take a wilderness first aid class.
 That you’ll get lost?
 Take a navigation class and carry an emergency GPS.
 You get the idea 🙂

-For more hiking inspiration, check out these posts:
+For more inspiration and tips on hiking the Appalachian Trail, check out these posts:

 - Inspirational Outdoor Quotes